girafe-ai/msai-python/semester1/docs/course-instructions.md

 As it comes from "1-to-5 technique", missed deadlines lead to situations where your code review is not performed and somebody's review is not performed.
 Sending homework and making a review after deadline is not prohibited, but completely optional for everybody.

-To motivate you to respect deadlines, **50% of mark is deadline compliance.**
+To motivate you to respect deadlines, **30% of mark is deadline compliance.**

 Weird as it sounds, the quality of your homework doesn't affect your mark.
 It only affects your understanding of python, your coding skills, your exam preparation, and future achievements.
 So it's only on your conscience 😉.
-But to respect the time of those who send and review homework, work won't be rated if completed by less than 50%.
+But to respect the time of those who send and review homework, fictitious work will be rated by a negative number of points.

 Workshops are also an important part of our course.
 During workshops you will receive knowledge which is missed in lectures, you will practice programming, and enjoy live interaction with teachers and other students which is so lacking in online courses.
 Of course, situations when you can't visit classes may happen.
 But remember that in that case you are missing part of knowledge and experience.

 Also, missed classes and home assignments may give your examiner a hint of what to ask about 😉.

-The exam will be held at the end of the course. **50% of mark is your exam result.**
+The exam will be held at the end of the course. **70% of mark is your exam result.**